On the strongest three-valued paraconsistent logic contained in classical logic and its dual: The Paraconsistent Logic

 The classical truth-conditions and falsehood-conditions for the logical connectives are retained.
 Except for implications, a formula is classified as both-true-and-false exactly when it cannot be classified as true or false by the classical truth-conditions and falsehood-conditions.
-The definition of a valuation given above shows that the logical connectives of LP$^{\IImpl,\False}$ are (three-valued) truth-functional, which means that each $n$-ary connective represents a function from $\{\true,\false,\both\}^n$ to $\{\true,\false,\both\}$.
+Implications deviate in order to satisfy the standard deduction theorem.
+The definition of a valuation given above shows that the logical connectives of \LPif\ are (three-valued) truth-functional, which means that each $n$-ary connective represents a function from $\{\true,\false,\both\}^n$ to $\{\true,\false,\both\}$.